Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-01.md

 - React keeps track of all components in the virtual DOM.
 - Making changes to DOM directly does not work with React!
 - Manipulating the DOM within a React project should almost always be handled with a Component!
-    - In other words `document.getElementById()` is not compatible with React!
+    - `document.getElementById()` is not compatible with React!
+    - jQuery is also not compatible with react!

 <!-- > -->